 In 2011 The New York City Department Of Buildings entered the digital age with the launch of the NYC Development Hub most commonly refereed to as The Hub.
 I am proud to say that I started using The Hub the year it launched in New York City.
-We do everything else online why not file a building online.
+We do everything else online why not file for building permits online.

-First off, the Hub is an online optional version of the DOB you can still go to the individual offices in each borough and file your jobs the traditional way if you want to, I have no idea why you would want to but you can.
+First off, the Hub is an online optional version of the DOB you can still go to the individual offices in each borough and file your jobs the traditional way if you want to.
+I have no idea why you would want to, but you can.
 I am not trying to promote the Hub or disparage the borough offices but my understanding and experience of the systems tends to favor The Hub.

 So what are the differences?